Menditect/documentation/docs/mta/test-suite.md

 A description of the Test Suite.

 ### Status
-Can be either Changing or Ready.
-If Changing, this means MTA is updating the Test Suite because the user applied a new revision.
-If Ready, this means the Test Suite can be configured.
+Can be either `Changing` or `Ready`.
+If `Changing`, this means MTA is updating the Test Suite because the user applied a new revision.
+If `Ready`, this means the Test Suite can be configured.

 ### Execution condition